TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-The repository include two folders and famous `README.MD` file.
+The repository include two folders and the famous `README.MD` file.

 The `/app` folder contains the `index.html` of the login page and a `/static/css` directory: